nusco/narjillos/backlog.md

 * Chromosome duplication with mirroring mutation
 + Separated frequency configuration for different types of mutations

-+ Max lifespan is geneticaly determined
++ Max lifespan is genetically determined
   within a limit

 - Lateral viewfield is genetically determined